Common questions for gas water heaters with battery ignition

 Another possibility is if you have just installed a TTulpe B6,11 or 14 that the water heater will have some trouble igniting for the first time because of air in the system.
 Make sure everything is properly connected and all connectors are tight.
 Start the water heater several times and make sure that the left knob is turned fully to the left.
 If all goes well, a flame will light up on the left.
 You may need to repeat this several times.

-The water heater did not work anymore.
+5. The water heater worked but not anymore

 Sometimes the water heater can "think" that it is still on and therefore does not want to start.
 This is because the microswitch indicating that the water heater is off, is not de-activated.